 A patient couldn’t open his mouth wide after a dental procedure.
 He was referred to see a surgeon for the temporomandibular joint (TMJ/jaw).
-There was no significant swelling, or inflammation in the teeth and the TMJ.
-But he felt his jaw lock, preventing him from opening his mouth normally.
-It had a very limited range of motion, as evidenced by the photos below.
+There was no significant swelling, inflamation in the teeth and the TMJ.
+But he felt his jaw was locked ilke he couldn’t open his mouth normally, very limited, shown as below in the photos.

 When he first came to me, the range of motion of his jaw was very restricted.
 He felt tender in TMJ but not much swelling or pain.
-He could move his jaw from side to side, but up and down was not satisfactory.
-After some checks, I saw it as a TMJ disorder.
+He could move his jaw side to side, but up and down was not satisfactory.
+After some checks, I saw it as TMJ disorders.

-The exact cause of TMJ disorder is often difficult to determine.
-It could be physical injury, overuse, chronic grinding or clenching of teeth, stress, anxiety, etc. Some might have more pain in the jaw joint, while some have restricted movements rather than pain.
+The exact cause of TMJ diorder is often difficult to determine.
+It could be physical injury, overuse, chronic grinding or clenching of teeth, stress, anxiety, etc. Some might have more pain in jaw joint, while some have restricted movements rather than pain.

 My treatment plan for him was: